VaeterchenFrost/GPUSAT/README.md

 *  --AMD: run the solver on an AMD device
 *  --weighted: use weighted model count
 *  --noExp: don't use extended exponents
+*  -v,--verbose: output more verbose/debug information
+*  -p,--nopreprocess: skips the preprocessing step for debugging- and visualisation-purpose
 *  --dataStructure \<dataStructure\>: data structure for storing the solution.
     * Permitted Values:
         * array: use an array to store the solutions